easingthemes/ssh-deploy/README.md

 - If you need to use multiple steps, eg multi targets deployment, save shared ENV variables in `>> $GITHUB_ENV`.
 Check .github/workflows/e2e.yml for an example
 - For multi sources, use -R ARG to manipulate folders structure.
+- Great post about `rsync` options specific to usage of this action: https://logansnotes.com/2020/gh-action-site-deploy/

 ## Disclaimer